dzervoudakes/react-scaffolder/README.md

-# react-foundation
+# React Foundation
-Yeoman Generator for new React templates.
+> Yeoman Generator for new React templates.

+_More info coming soon..._